 Community & Professional

-- California Council of School Attorneys, Board Member
+- California Council of School Attorneys, 2020 President and Board Member

 - Orange County Bar Association, Member